WenjiBai/WenjiBai.github.io/_pages/about.md

 I'm Wenji.

-I am a first-year Ph.D. student / Doctoral Researcher in Computer Science at Tampere University, Finland, and my current research interests are in Generative AI, Adversarial Machine Learning and Financial Data.
+I am a Doctoral Researcher in Computer Science at Tampere University, Finland, focusing on Generative AI and Multi-Agent LLMs.

 Previously, I focused on Mutual Adversarial Learning, GNN, and GAN.
 I completed my M.Sc. in Computer Science at Hunan Normal University, Changsha, China, where I was fortunate to work with Prof. Lianming Zhang.